Blog Post

 Join a Structured Mentorship Platform

 The fastest way to start mentoring is through a platform that handles matching, scheduling, and context.
 The Startup Science mentor platform matches mentors with founders based on expertise, stage fit, and availability.
 You build a profile, review founder context cards before each session, and capture notes and tasks afterward.
-Everything connects to the founder's progress through the seven-phase Startup Lifecycle, so you always know where they are and what they need.
+Everything connects to the founder's progress through the seven-phase Startup Lifecycle, so you always know where they're and what they need.

 If you want to explore multiple options, check the mentorship platform comparison guide to see how different platforms handle matching and structure.